BlaqueDevs/se-assignment-day-4-software-project-management-Woshte/README.md

 - **Agile Example**: Developing a new social media platform where user preferences and features can change frequently based on user feedback.
 - **Waterfall Example**: Constructing a new government office building with a well-defined design, strict regulatory requirements, and a fixed budget.

-Choosing the right methodology depends on understanding the specific needs and constraints of the project, as well as the environment in which the project is being executed.
 ## 5. What are some methods for ensuring quality assurance throughout a software project?
 Why is it important to maintain high standards?
-Ensuring quality assurance (QA) throughout a software project is crucial for delivering a reliable, functional, and user-friendly product.
-Here are some key methods for maintaining QA and why high standards are essential:

 ### Methods for Ensuring Quality Assurance